-FTTN NBN plans will use a mix of fibre and copper connections to deliver broadband to your home or office.
+FTTN NBN plans will use a mix of fibre and copper cable to deliver broadband to your home or office.
 Here’s everything you should consider before choosing a plan.

 How does FTTN NBN work?

-Unlike FTTP (Fibre To The Premises) NBN which uses a full fibre connection direct into your home or business, FTTN (Fibre To The Node) uses a mixed transport mechanism to deliver broadband to you.
+Unlike FTTP (Fibre To The Premises) NBN which uses a full fibre connection direct into your home or business, FTTN (Fibre To The Node) uses a combination of technologies to deliver broadband to you.
 As the name suggests, the optical fibre portion of an FTTN connection only extends to a node located near a group of properties.
-From there, the copper lines already in place for telephony and ADSL broadband will be used to deliver the final connection for your broadband.
+From there, the copper lines already in place for your telephone and ADSL broadband will be used to deliver the final connection for your internet access.

 What’s key here is that you won’t have a functional choice at first between FTTN and FTTP; the technology that’s provided to your address is decided by the planning that nbn co has already undertaken.
 There has been some talk of customers being able to pay for the "last mile" copper in an FTTN connection to be switched to full fibre, but early suggestions around this look like being an extremely expensive proposition.
 To determine which technology your house or business will have access to, have a look at our NBN rollout map.